yojoecapital/notes/CS-584 Machine Learning/14-PGM-Markov-Networks.md

 - $\epsilon(D)=-\ln(\phi(D))$ is often called the *energy function*
 - in statistical physics, the probability of a physical state depends inversely on its energy
-- ==Log-Linear models== guarantee that the factors are positive, guaranteeing that the probability is positive
+- **Log-Linear models** guarantee that the factors are positive, guaranteeing that the probability is positive

 $$
 P(X_1,...,X_n) = \frac1Z \prod_{i=1}^k\phi_i(D_i)\\